Charles Watson-Wentworth, 2nd Marquess of Rockingham: Appointment

 The king's dislike, as well as Grenville's general lack of parliamentary support, led to his dismissal in 1765, and, following negotiations conducted through the medium of the king's uncle, the Duke of Cumberland, Lord Rockingham was appointed prime minister.
 Rockingham recovered the honours of which he had been deprived in 1762.
 Rockingham appointed his allies Henry Seymour Conway and the Duke of Grafton as secretaries of state.
 Also at this time, Edmund Burke, the Irish statesman and philosopher, became his private secretary and would remain a lifelong friend, political ally and advisor until Rockingham's death from influenza in 1782.

 Resignation

 Rockingham's administration was dominated by the American issue.
-Rockingham wished for repeal of the Stamp Act 1765 and won a Commons vote on the repeal resolution by 275 to 167 in 1766.
-However Rockingham also passed the Declaratory Act, which asserted that the British Parliament had the right to legislate for the American colonies in all cases whatsoever.
+Rockingham sought the repeal of the Stamp Act 1765 for political reasons not on principle, as it was roiling the American colonies.
+He won a Commons vote on the repeal resolution by 275 to 167 in 1766.
+However Rockingham also passed the Declaratory Act, which stated that the British Parliament had the right to legislate for the American colonies in all cases whatsoever.
+His attitude about colonial relations was direct: "I shall always consider that this country, as the parent, ought to be tender and just; and that the colonies, as children, ought to be dutiful."

-However, internal dissent within the cabinet led to his resignation and the appointment of Lord Chatham as prime minister (the Duke of Grafton was appointed First Lord of the Treasury, one of the few cases in which those two offices were separate).
+Internal dissent within the cabinet led to his resignation and the appointment of Lord Chatham as prime minister (the Duke of Grafton was appointed First Lord of the Treasury, one of the few cases in which those two offices were separate).